jeromelebel/MongoHub-Mac/README.markdown

     - Fix for adding a collection with more than one server connected (the collection was created on all servers)
     - Adding contextual menu in the main window
     - Can copy mongodb url
+    - Adding the option for weak SSL certificate

 ## History